 The Group invests in the aforementioned common stocks in accordance with the long-term strategic objectives and expects to profit from the long-term investments.
 The management of the Group considers that if the short-term volatility at fair value of such investments recognized in profit or loss is not consistent with the aforementioned long-term investment plan, it will be determined that such investments are measured through other comprehensive income at fair value.

-Anwell Semiconductor Co., Ltd. has registered its dissolution in December 2021, and it is currently under the liquidation procedure.
+Anwell Semiconductor Co., Ltd. has registered its dissolution in December 2021, and completed the liquidation, but not yet taken into account.